SAGALIAM ACQUISITION CORP. ANN - GuruFocus.com

 New York, NY, Dec.
-15, 2022 (GLOBE NEWSWIRE) -- Sagaliam Acquisition Corp. ( “SAGAU”, “SAGA”, “SAGAR”) (“Sagaliam” or the “Company”) announced today that its special meeting of stockholders (the “Meeting”), which was originally scheduled for Friday, December 16, 2022, has been adjourned to 9:00 a.m., Eastern Time, on December 22, 2022.
-At the Meeting, stockholders will be asked to vote on a proposal to amend the Company’s amended and restated certificate of incorporation (the “Charter”) pursuant to a first amendment to the Charter to provide the Company with the option to extend the date by which the Company must complete its initial business combination from December 23, 2022 by up to ten successive one month periods up to October 23, 2023 by depositing additional funds into the trust account at each extension election (the “Extension Amendment Proposal”).
+21, 2022 (GLOBE NEWSWIRE) -- Sagaliam Acquisition Corp. ( “SAGAU”, “SAGA”, “SAGAR”) (“Sagaliam” or the “Company”) announced today that, in connection with the previously announced special meeting of stockholders to be held at 9:00 a.m., Eastern Time, on December 22, 2022 (the “Meeting”) at which meeting stockholders will be asked to vote on a proposal to amend the Company’s amended and restated certificate of incorporation (the “Charter”) pursuant to a first amendment to the Charter to provide the Company with the option to extend the date by which the Company must complete its initial business combination from December 23, 2022 by up to ten successive one month periods up to October 23, 2023 by depositing additional funds into the trust account at each extension election (the “Extension Amendment Proposal”), Sagaliam Sponsor LLC (the “Sponsor”) will make increased contributions to the trust account following the approval and implementation of the Extension Amendment Proposal.

-Sagaliam Sponsor LLC (the “Sponsor”) has agreed that if the Extension Amendment Proposal is approved, the Sponsor will contribute to the trust account the lesser of (x) $100,000 and (y) $0.05 per share for each public share of the Company that is not redeemed in connection with the Meeting for each one-month extension, paid on a month-to-month and as-needed basis, (each being referred to herein as a “Contribution”), to extend the date by which the Company must complete its initial business combination from December 23, 2022 for an additional one month period each time, for up to ten times, until October 23, 2023.
-If the Company extends the time to complete a business combination to October 23, 2023, the Sponsor would make aggregate Contributions in the amount of the lesser of (x) $1,000,000 and (y) $0.50 per share for each public share of the Company that is not redeemed in connection with the Meeting.
+The Sponsor has agreed that if the Extension Amendment Proposal is approved, the Sponsor will contribute to the trust account the lesser of (x) $120,000 and (y) $0.06 per share for each public share of the Company that is not redeemed in connection with the Meeting for each one-month extension, paid on a month-to-month and as-needed basis, (each being referred to herein as a “Contribution”), to extend the date by which the Company must complete its initial business combination from December 23, 2022 for an additional one month period each time, for up to ten times, until October 23, 2023.
+If the Company extends the time to complete a business combination to October 23, 2023, the Sponsor would make aggregate Contributions in the amount of the lesser of (x) $1,200,000 and (y) $0.60 per share for each public share of the Company that is not redeemed in connection with the Meeting.

 The Sponsor intends to support Sagaliam in the wake of a new potential excise tax that may be levied on stockholder redemptions in 2023.